bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-I need to make some changes to turn the CSS rule into a JavaScript object.
-To do this, I need to declare a site style as a const variable and then replace the semi-colons and the code with commas.
-I also need to replace the hyphenated names with camelCase.
+<p>I need to make some changes to turn the CSS rule into a JavaScript object.
+To do this, I need
+to declare a site style as a const variable and then replace the semi-colons and the code with commas.
+I also need to replace the hyphenated names with camelCase.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ w1-s26-e.
 (100) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->